coleleahy/fpinscala/NOTES.md

   - Property-based testing (`forall { (s: String) => s.reverse.reverse == s } && forAll { (i: Int) i - 1 + 1 == i}`)

-* Another major theme in FP is that diverse problems, in unrelated domains, can often be modeled in a way that reveals a fundamental "functional" structure that they share in common, in light of which they can be solved using basic FP idioms (`map`, `flatMap`, `traverse`, and so on).
+* Another major theme in FP is that diverse problems, in unrelated domains, can often be modeled in a way that reveals a fundamental "functional" structure that they share in common, and in light of which they can be solved using basic FP idioms (`map`, `flatMap`, `traverse`, and so on).